a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 photo collage of deboning whole turkeys, straining turkey stock, roasting turkey breasts, and dicing the partially cooked meat to fit in the canning jars.

-step one: Debone your turkeys
+Debone your turkeys

 • A stiff boning knife is best for this, but you can use a sharp chef’s knife or a stout filet knife as you prefer.